gmmatt/torgeternity/Readme.md

 - Fixed issue in 2.6.4 where drop-downs did not work in item sheets
 - Fixed issue where chat message displaying item description was not working
+- Drag n Drop macros are back, baby!
+Many thanks to Spatula for helping us get them going again in v10!

 v.
 2.6.4
 - Fixed issue where scene backgrounds could not be created/changed